vgarzon/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+Missing values are present only in column _steps_

-2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+2. Strategy for filling in all of the missing values in the dataset:   **Replace missing values in a given interval with the average for that interval over all days.**

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+3. Create a new dataset that is equal to the original dataset but with the missing data filled in

 ```r